 - Respect each other’s right to feel safe

 - Treat each other fairly and with respect

 - Not to threaten, hurt or abuse others in any way

-A lot of learners are not in a physical classroom right now, but this doesn’t mean that the importance of Safeguarding changes.
-We must all still be aware of what to do if we are worried about our safety.
+A lot of our learners are not in a physical classroom right now but safeguarding is still important.
+We must all be aware of what to do if we are worried about our safety.

 Visit Get Safe Online for advice about internet security, how to stay safe online and cyberbullying.

 We have a legal responsibility to ensure that our learners are protected from being drawn into radicalisation, violent extremism and terrorism.
 For this reason, we actively promote the values of openness and tolerance and we embed British values in all our courses.

 British values are not about ‘being British’.
 They are the values that form the basis of our way of life in Britain today:

 - Mutual respect